ChandaLab/DISC/README.md

 # Divisive Segmentation and Clustering (DISC)

-# Welcome!
+# Welcome to DISC!

-DISC (divisive segmentation and clustering) is an open source (under the GNU license)  MATLAB package for  time series idealization (i.e. identifying significant states and transitions).
+DISC (divisive segmentation and clustering) is an open source MATLAB package for  time series idealization (i.e. identifying significant states and transitions).
 We enhance change-point detection algorithms with divisive clustering scheme to accelerate the typical speed of time-trajectory analysis by orders of magnitude while retaining or improving accuracy.
 We have designed the DISC framework to be a flexible approach, with applications primarily in single-molecule data, such as smFRET and force spectroscopy.
 The full details of this work are described in “High-Throughput Single-Molecule Analysis via Divisive Segmentation and Clustering”.

 Our graphical user interface (GUI) was designed to be as user friendly as possible and we welcome feedback on how we can improve.
 Please see DISC_user_manual.pdf for full instructions.
 As DISC gains more use, we can make other requested features available.
 All updates will be made available on https://github.com/ChandaLab/DISC.